-- Each concentration requires preparation of a professional-quality written project or the equivalent within the field of the concentration, unless a similar written work-product substitute is noted within a concentration description, and the project must attain a grade of "B" or better.
-This requirement would be satisfied by any of the following
+- Each concentration requires preparation of a professional-quality written project or the equivalent within the field of the concentration, and the project must attain a grade of "B" or better.
+This requirement would be satisfied by any of the following:

-- Project written for one of the Advanced Legal Writing classes that is of the same length and quality.
+project written for one of the Advanced Legal Writing classes of the same length and quality.

 - Courses from overseas programs offered during the summer may count, in total, only for a maximum of three credits toward a concentration, regardless of the credit hours otherwise awarded for such courses and programs.